anuragkanojiya1/MyHealthPassport/README.md

    - Sync Gradle and build the project in Android Studio.

 4. **Run on an Emulator or Device:**
-   - Deploy the app to an emulator or physical device to start using VitaSync.
+   - Deploy the app to an emulator or physical device to start using MyHealthPassport.

 ---